(PDF copy can be viewed here)

 B. Chair or Co-Chairs and Vice Chair.

-A Chair or Co-Chairs recommended to and approved by the Chancellor shall head CFW.
+A Chair or Co-Chairs recommended to and approved by the Chancellor shall head the CFW.
 The Chair or Co-Chairs may appoint a Vice Chair from the members of the CFW.
-The Chair or Co-Chairs shall be elected for two-year terms, once renewable
+The Chair or Co-Chairs shall be elected for two-year terms, once renewable.

 - Chair’s or Co-Chairs’ Advisory Committee;